Dr. Clare Lemke, DIrector

 Bree Peacock, Executive Secretary

 Bree is the Executive Secretary here at the University of Utah LGBT Resource Center.
 She graduated from Indiana University with a B.A. in studio art with concentrations in photography and graphic design.
 She is passionate about LGBTQ activism, hiking, traveling, and doing photography whenever she can.

 Lenny is a pre-med student in Middle Eastern Studies.
 He loves learning new languages, watching emotionally wracking movies, and traveling around on his trusty scooter.
 Lenny believes in the realization of equity through Social Justice, queer and trans activism, and embracing cultural identities.

-Andrew Hayes, Student Staff
+COMSTOCK, Student Staff

 Bethany Runsten, Graduate Assistant

 Bethany is in her second year of being the Graduate Assistant for the LGBT Resource Center, and will graduate in May of 2019!
 She earned her B.A. in Global Studies from University of the Pacific in California in 2017, and enjoys superheroes, pilates, learning about different countries, and considering the connections between gender, sexuality, and culture.